patternfly/angular-patternfly/README.md

 "version": "<new_version>"
 ```

-Update the patternfly reference version listed in `bower.json` by editing the file and changing the line.
+Update the patternfly reference version listed in `bower.json` by editing the file and changing the line below.
 Angular patternfly has a dependency on the patternfly reference implementation so the major and minor version numbers of the two project should be the same:
 ```
 "patternfly": "<new_version>"
 ```